EdenHecht/SurveyBox/README.md

 I divided this project into 3 parts:
 1. The first part is to design the UI and implement it with react and css, without any functionality (1-3).
 2. The second part is to make the UI functional (4-14)
-3. The third part is to build a small server for the users to be able to edit, view and vote at all times.
+3. The third part is to build a server for the users to be able to edit, view and vote at all times.

 #### Milestones :